-We had cash and cash equivalents of \$700.7 million and \$555.3 million as of June 30, 2023 and March 31, 2023, respectively, consisting of bank deposits, commercial paper, and money market funds.
+We had cash and cash equivalents of \$701.5 million and \$555.3 million as of September 30, 2023 and March 31, 2023, respectively, consisting primarily of money market funds, bank deposits, and certificates of deposits.
 These interest-earning instruments carry a degree of interest rate risk.
-To date, fluctuations in our interest income have not been significant.
 We do not enter into investments for trading or speculative purposes and have not used any derivative financial instruments to manage our interest rate risk exposure.
 A hypothetical 10% change in interest rates during any of the periods presented would not have had a material impact on our condensed consolidated financial statements.

-As of June 30, 2023, we also had the Credit Facility in place, with availability of \$387.9 million.
+As of September 30, 2023, we also had the Credit Facility in place, with availability of \$387.9 million.
 The Credit Facility bears interest based on (i) the Term Secured Overnight Financing Rate plus 0.10%, (ii) the Adjusted Euro Interbank Offer Rate, (iii) the Canadian Dollar Offered Rate, (iv) the Base Rate, as defined per the Credit Facility, or (v) the Sterling Overnight Index Average, in each case plus an applicable margin, as defined in the Credit Agreement.
 A hypothetical 10% change in interest rates during any of the periods presented would not have had a material impact on our condensed consolidated financial statements.